Lukas Klostermann: RB Leipzig

 Subsequently, he did not play another game for Bochum and on 22 August 2014 it was announced that he would transfer to RB Leipzig.
 He signed for Leipzig on a four-year deal until 2018.

 Shortly after joining RB Leipzig, Klostermann was assigned to the U19 and RB Leipzig II.
 He made his RB Leipzig debut against Erzgebirge Aue in the second round of DFB-Pokal on 29 October 2014 but scored an own–goal and helped the side win 3–1 later in the game.
 It wasn't until on 12 December 2014 when he made his league debut for the club, where he came on as a late substitute, in a 1–0 win over Greuther Fürth.
 He then made his first start for RB Leipzig on 6 February 2015, in a 2–2 draw against Erzgebirge Aue.
 Towards the end of the 2014–15 season, Klostermann was given a handful of first team appearances following the club's defensive crisis.
 He then scored his first goal for the club on 24 April 2015, in a 2–1 win over Darmstadt 98.
 At the end of the 2014–15 season, Klostermann went on to make a total of 15 appearances and scoring once in all competitions.

 In the 2015–16 season, Klostermann started the season, playing in the right–back position for the side and soon became the club's first choice throughout the season.
 He set up a goal for Davie Selke, in a 2–2 draw against Greuther Fürth on Matchday 2.
 He then scored his first goal of the season, in a 2–1 win over 1860 Munich on 13 March 2016.
 Klostermann later helped the club get promoted to the Bundesliga for the first time after beating Karlsruher SC 2–0 on 8 May 2016.
 Despite missing out three matches, due to injuries later in the 2015–16 season, Klostermann went on to make a total of 31 appearances and scoring once in all competitions.

 Ahead of the 2016–17 season, Klosterman was linked with a move away from RB Leipzig, as Premier League duo Tottenham Hotspur and Arsenal showed interest.
 However, his season was overshadowed with injuries.
-He only made one (and only) appearance this season, starting the whole game, in a 1–0 win over Borussia Dortmund on Matchday 2.
+He only made one appearance across the whole season, starting the whole game, in a 1–0 win over Borussia Dortmund on Matchday 2.
 While rehabilitating his injuries, Klostermann signed a contract extension with the club, keeping him until 2021.
-It wasn't until May 2017 when he returned to training with the first team on a full recovery.
+It wasn't until May 2017 when he returned to training with the first team fully recovered.